Versent/aws-dx-monitor/README.md

 ## Quick Install (VMS)

-* Recommend to check the `Makefile` to confirm defaults and pahses before deploying
+* Recommend to check the `Makefile` to confirm defaults and phases before deploying
 * Assume valid AWS ENVs for target account:

 ~~~sh